-Most small business are valued on what is a called the Capitalisation of Earnings method.
+Most small businesses are valued on what is called the Capitalisation of Earnings method.
 This method involves the multiplication of an Earnings figure by an appropriate Capitalisation Rate.
-Earnings are the assessed profits that can be derived by the business and excludes any one off items.
+Earnings are the assessed profits that can be derived by the business and exclude any one-off items.
 For example, a business with earnings of $100,000 and a capitalisation rate of 3.0 is valued at $300,000.

 Use due diligence and other analysis to determine the level of profitability of the business.
 Profitability is the biggest single driver in the value of most small businesses.

 The next component of the Capitalisation of Earnings is called the capitalisation rate.
 This is the return that an owner seeks for a business, having regard to its risks and growth potential.
 A business valuer can assist you with this and review the listing price of other businesses.

 - Ensure you are talking about the same earning figure, as sometimes they are reported as before owner salaries and other time after owner’s salaries.
 The differences may have a major impact on value.

 - Agree on what you get for the price you are paying – does it include all assets necessary to operate the business, other than working capital?